Thumbnail

 This advanced computer vision learning tracking type allows you to teach the robot an object (such as a face, logo, etc.) and have it detect it.
 Computer vision learning is very experimental and requires patience and consistent lighting.

 *Note: For best results with object training, consider that you are teaching the robot specific details of the object, not the object itself.
-This means the entire object does not need to be in the training square.
+This means the entire object must not be in the training square.
 Only details unique to that object need to be in the training square.
 For example, you may not wish to teach the robot a can of soda/cola by putting the entire can in the square.
 Merely put the logo in the square or any other identifying features.

 1. Detection Box